 The story follows the main objective of the animated series.
 Leonardo, Donatello, Raphael and Michaelangelo must retrieve the Life Transformer Gun from Shredder in order to return Splinter to his human form.

-There are three aspects to the game: A side-scrolling platform part, a swimming part, and top down adventure style part.
+There are three aspects to the game: A side-scrolling platform part where you must battle through warehouses, a swimming part where you must defuse bombs, and top down adventure-style part.

 When you enter buildings and sewers, you begin the platform part of the game.
 Which involves battling through enemies from left to right, and interestingly, right to left.
 Each Turtle is equipped with their respective weapon of either a katana, sai, bow and nunchuks.
 Along the way they can also pick up weapons such as shurikens with which to throw at the baddies.
 To gain health, keep an eye out for slices of pizza.